yanil3500/twitter-client/README.md

 # twitter-client
-A Twitter client written in iOS that uses the Twitter API.
+A Twitter client written in Swift that uses the Twitter API.